crossroads/socket.io-webservice/readme.md

 }
 ```

-* resync - performs a check when client indicates message is received to ensure it's first in queue if not will clear queue and send message to client to resync all data (default false)
+* `resync` - performs a check when client indicates a message is received to ensure it's the first in the queue.
+If not, it will clear the queue and send a message to client to resync all data (default `false`).

 ## Handling unreliable connections

 To handle unreliable connections socket.io web service uses a redis cache to store messages and waits for the client to invoke the callback function before removing the message from redis.
-This is only enabled if `userRoomPrefix` setting (see add new site section) is specified and if it is then every user must belong to a user room that represents a single user.
+This is only enabled if the `userRoomPrefix` setting (see add new site section) is specified and if it is then every user must belong to a user room that represents a single user.

 ```js
 // client app